 The process: manifest form, sensation, perception, concepts and consciousness is Dukkha.

-The First Truth tells us: Our sensory apparatus is not running smoothly.
+The First Truth tells us: Our sensory apparatus is problematic.

-Extreme forms of wanting like craving, have extreme consequences like suffering; but the basis of this is that wanting leads to repetition.
+Extreme forms of repetitious wanting like craving, have extreme consequences like suffering; and the simple truth behind this is that wanting leads to repetition.

 Please continue with Buddhism: The Third Truth and The Middle Way